roblav96/ios-runtime-docs/how-to/ObjC-Subclassing.md

 ---
-nav-title: "Subclassing Objective-C classes"
+nav-title: "Subclassing Objective-C Classes"
-title: "Subclassing Objective-C classes"
+title: "Subclassing Objective-C Classes"
 description: "How to extend Objective-C classes and implement protocol from JavaScript."
 position: 0
 ---

-# Subclassing Objective-C classes
+# Subclassing Objective-C Classes
 For [Objective-C classes](../types/ObjC-Classes.md) we have JavaScript constructor functions and for [Objective-C protocols](../types/ObjC-Protocols.md) we have objects.
 They can be used to subclass an Objective-C class or implement Objective-C protocol from JavaScript.

-### Subclassing an Objective-C class
+### Subclassing an Objective-C Class
 The constructor functions have a static method called **`extend`** used to declare Objective-C subclasses from JavaScript.

-### Implementing protocols
+### Implementing Protocols
 To implement a protocol use the **`extend`** method on an Objective-C class, the implemented protocols are provided in the `extend` arguments.

 ## Extend